HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 ### Repeated sequences

 The repeated sequence format is part of the HGVS recommendations to describe variants in the number of units of a repeated sequence.
-The format is especially used to describe variants in so-called tri-nucleotide repeat expansion disorders, like Huntingtons' disease, Fragile-X syndrome, etc.
+The format is especially used to describe variants in so-called tri-nucleotide repeat expansion disorders, like Huntington's disease, Fragile-X syndrome, etc.
 The format recommended was based on the format used before the HGVS recommendations were first proposed.
 The basic format is: `g.123_191CAG[25]`, i.e. describing the range of the segment in the reference sequence containing the repeat sequence (`g.123` to `g.191`), describing the repeat unit (`CAG`), and the number of repeat unit identified in the sample analysed (`[25]`).